|

 - Grade F: for clubs at level 9

-- Grade G: for clubs at level 10 if their league has a division at level 9.
+- Grade G: for clubs at level 10

 Level 8 aside, the general principle is that clubs have to achieve the appropriate grade by March 31st of their first season after promotion.
-I have learnt that there are plans to introduce a Grade H, but not soon.

 The individual grading schemes can be viewed on the FA's website.
 However, there is a lot of overlap between gradings (for example, the rules relating to the clubhouse are the same for all grades).
 This page does combines all the grading information into one place, allowing easy comparison of grades.